| Title: | 'Python' Style String Functions |

 A character string representing the locale to be used for capitalization.
 Defaults to "en" (English).
 The locale affects the rules for identifying sentences in the string. |

-is the capitalized version of the corresponding element in string
+is the capitalized version of the corresponding element in string.

 Python str.capitalize() documentation

-strs_capitalize("hello world")
+strs_capitalize("hello world")strs_capitalize("hello world")

-is used to perform case folding on each element of a
+strs_casefold is used to perform case folding on each element of a

 character vector.
 This function is particularly useful for case-insensitive

-string matching and is similar to Python's str.casefold()
+string matching and is similar to Python's str.casefold() method.

 string |